 Partners across Salford have developed a clear vision: for Salford to be the safest health and care economy in the UK.
-Over the past six months we have been taking the first steps along this journey, gathering learning and beginning to test ideas for how we might reach this goal.
+Along this journey, we have been taking steps to gather learning and begin to test ideas for how we might reach this goal.
 The Salford Citizens Panel Event, hosted by Salford Clinical Commissioning Group (Salford CCG), was a fantastic opportunity to gain a greater understanding of how our residents and patients view safety in health and care.

 Over 100 people from across Salford attended the Citizens Panel, all wanting to hear more about what is going in Salford, and to take the opportunity to express their views.
 It can be challenging to ask for feedback, particularly when this may be criticism, but we know that involving and listening to patients is absolutely critical to become a safe health economy.
 We were especially keen to update on three important programmes, Safer Care Homes, Safer Handovers and Safer Medicines (follow the links for more information), and hear resident’s experiences of these areas.